lelandf/stop-signup-spam/readme.txt

 * The core WordPress registration form
 * Restrict Content Pro

-There is no settings page.
-Just activate and you are all set.

 By installing this plugin, you consent to an API call sent from your WordPress site to Stop Forum Spam after every attempted user registration.
+The API call includes the user’s email address and IP address.

 It is a similar concept to [Akismet](https://wordpress.org/plugins/akismet/), except instead of checking for blog comment spam, it checks for user signup spam.

+The plugin does not log any user registration info.
+Any data sent to Stop Forum Spam would fall under their [privacy policy](https://www.stopforumspam.com/privacy).

 Unlike Akismet, no API key is required to query Stop Forum Spam’s database.
+Partly because of this, I decided not to include a settings page in the Stop Signup Spam plugin.
+Just activate and you are all set.

 Please note that Stop Forum Spam is a third-party service that I have no affiliation with.
 I just found it, could not find any existing WordPress plugins that worked with it, and built one myself.

+It has helped me cut down on signup spam on a free membership site that I run, and I hope it will help you do the same.

 == Installation ==